Your Guide to Renter's Insurance

 Each policy will offer coverage to replace your possessions up to a certain limit.
 It’s best to take out a policy that will protect the full value of your belongings.

 To determine how much coverage you need, take an inventory of your assets.
 If you’re choosing a replacement-cost plan, note how much it would cost to replace each item.
 If you’re going with a cash-value plan, note each item’s current worth.
 Add up the total and choose a policy that provides enough coverage.

 Most policies will cover damage caused by a wide range of circumstances including fire, theft, windstorms and more.
 However, most policies will not cover damage caused by floods or earthquakes.

 Should I choose a lower deductible?

-Many people choose a policy with a lower deductible (and have to pay a higher monthly premium), but that’s not always the smartest choice financially.
+Many people choose a policy with a lower deductible and pay a higher monthly premium payment, but that’s not always the smartest choice financially.
 With a high-deductible policy, the payment for your monthly premium will be lower and the amount you save each month will likely offset the cost of the higher deductible if you need to file a claim.

 What kind of liability coverage does my policy offer?

 Your renter’s insurance will offer you liability protection against lawsuits for bodily injury or property damage caused by you, your family members or your pets.
 This coverage will pay for legal counsel in a court of law and medical coverage for anyone who gets injured on your property.